 Holiday and vacation days in the Netherlands

 Everyone is in need of a vacation every now and then!
 Want to work out how much you’re entitled to?
-Well, the legal minimum is 4 x the weekly working days.
+Well, the legal minimum is four times the weekly working days.
 So it all depends on working hours in the Netherlands.

-Note: If you’re wanting to save it back, you have 6 months after the year in which it was accumulated.
-So say you were working in 2018 and want to save a bit back for next year — it must be used within 6 months.
+Note: If you’re wanting to save your holidays back, you have 6 months after the year in which it was accumulated.
+So say you were working in 2018 and want to save them for next year — it must be used within 6 months.

 If this is not possible, then speak to your employer, because they may be able to sort the hours being paid out to you on your final pay day.
 This is only possible if it exceeds 20 days though — so bear that in mind!

 Working hours in the Netherlands

 If you are a full-time worker, that means that you work between 36 – 40 hours per week (if you aren’t then you’re working too much or not enough to call yourself a full-timer!).

 If you work more than 12 hours, but less than the 36, then you are considered a part-time worker.
 This is extremely common in the Netherlands, especially with women, so don’t feel embarrassed to take the back seat and work a little less.

 How much can I work in the Netherlands?

 In the Netherlands, it is illegal to work over 12 hours per shift and over 60 hours per week.
-This is only applicable if it for a short period of time or a one-off.
+This is only acceptable if it is for a short period of time or a one-off.
 If this is a regular thing, then it is not allowed.